pxul1236/ML_Mini_Projects/Bike_Sharing_Prediction (Regression)/README.md

 | Gradient Boosting Regressor | 365.17           | 382.35             |

 ## Future Work
--Hyperparameter Tuning: Further optimize model performance by tuning hyperparameters using techniques such as Grid Search or Random Search.
+- **Hyperparameter Tuning**: Further optimize model performance by tuning hyperparameters using techniques such as Grid Search or Random Search.
--Feature Engineering: Explore additional features that could improve model accuracy, such as time-based features (hour of the day) or geographical data.
+- **Feature Engineering**: Explore additional features that could improve model accuracy, such as time-based features (hour of the day) or geographical data.